eliranwong/uniquebibleapp-webtop/README.md

 You can also use your host file manager to access the "UniqueBibleApp" folder, located in your home directory.

+# Toggle Webtop to fullscreen view

+Click the sidemenu button [a black dot], you can find a button to toggle the whole webtop in fullscreen view.

-# Run Unique Bible App in non-fullscreen mode
+# Toggle Unique Bible App fullscreen view

 You can change Unique Bible App main window size via menu: UniqueBible > Window Layout > Window Size.

-Alternately, use keyboard key combo "Ctrl + Shift + U" to toggle full screen mode.
+Alternately, use keyboard key combo "Ctrl + Shift + U" to toggle fullscreen view.

-# Hide Web Browser Toolbar

-You can use the sidemenu button [a black dot] to toggle full screen mode of the browser not Unique Bible App
+From version 28.07, Unique Bible App added a button on toolbar for users to toggle fullscreen view easily.

 # Restart Unique Bible App